 Diverse and dynamic architectural practitioners from around the world like Thailand's Patama Roonrakwit are making their way in architecture—outside conventional professional practice.
 This project is used to connect the politics of practitioners moving between plugged and unplugged practice to the nuts-and-bolts of architectural practice.
 Based on five case studies from five continents, such an exploration is especially pertinent at a moment when architectural practitioners are impacted by globalisation and its neoliberalism yielding gross inequalities within and between South-North contexts, and when populist fervour ripples across and within South-North spatial contexts.
 (Contracted with Dalhousie Architectural Press as inaugural book in the Design Matters series edited by Sarah Bonnemaison and Christine Macy.
 The book is supported by a generous grant from the Graham Foundation.)

 Referrals and Newcomer Youth (w/ David J. Roberts)

 This service design project is centered on a key question: What improvements to service provision for newcomer youth in the Greater Toronto Area (GTA) might come from aligning design thinking and social science?
-With this research question at the core, and by elevating the voices and experiences of newcomer youth, we use advanced mapping technologies as well as focus groups and surveys of newcomer youth and service providers to understand the breadth and specificity of wrap-around services required and accessed by newcomer youth.
+With this research question at the core, and by elevating the voices and experiences of newcomer youth with appropriate ethics approval, we use advanced mapping technologies as well as focus groups and surveys of newcomer youth and service providers to understand the breadth and specificity of wrap-around services required and accessed by newcomer youth.
 We additionally consider how these youth access various services through formal and informal referrals processes.
 This will enable us to devise and implement a referrals curriculum with our client--a large GTA social service organisation serving 10,000+ youth across status difference each year.
 The project is generously funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).